ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

+**Latest Update (July 30, 2025):** Successfully implemented Step 1 of converting from blockchain simulation to real blockchain implementation with production-ready cryptographic foundations while preserving the innovative Proof of Emotion consensus mechanism.

 ## User Preferences

 Preferred communication style: Simple, everyday language.